Everything you need to know before starting a slat wall project

 • slat width and thickness

-• spacing between the slats
+• spacing between the slats, see typical spacing between slats

 • whether you want a natural, painted, stained, or oiled finish